Characteristic impedance: Transmission line model

 This expression extends to DC by letting ω tend to 0.

 A surge of energy on a finite transmission line will see an impedance of Z_{0} prior to any reflections returning; hence surge impedance is an alternative name for characteristic impedance.

 Although an infinite line is assumed, since all quantities are per unit length, the “per length” parts of all the units cancel, and the characteristic impedance is independent of the length of the transmission line.

 The voltage and current phasors on the line are related by the characteristic impedance as:

 where the subscripts (+) and (−) mark the separate constants for the waves traveling forward (+) and backward (−).
+The rightmost expression has a negative sign because the current in the backward wave has the opposite direction to current in the forward wave.